 - Delivers real-time status updates of machines and resources

-3. Product genealogy tracks raw materials, product consumption, manages risk mitigation, and addresses quality issues.
+3. Product genealogy tracks raw materials and product consumption, manages risk mitigation, and addresses quality issues.

 Product genealogy improves the output of finished goods.
 It facilitates regulatory compliance and ensures less time is consumed in the preparation of compliance documentation.
 The objective of product genealogy is to meet the industry standards to facilitate compliance and regulatory norms.

 Product genealogy is also crucial information that directly affects the productivity and efficiency of shop floor resources.
-It captures valuable information, like: date and time of consumption, the serial number of the product, material name, quantity of consumption, lot number of the product, etc. Managers get complete visibility into the production of every part or sub-assembly, and this helps them identify quality issues prior to shipment.
+It captures valuable information, like date and time of consumption, the serial number of the product, material name, the quantity of consumption, lot number of the product, etc. Managers get complete visibility into the production of every part or sub-assembly, and this helps them identify quality issues before shipment.

-Why Manufacturers Need Shop Floor Execution to Delight Their Customers
+Why Manufacturers Need Shop Floor Software to Delight Their Customers

 SFES connects production operations with business processes, reducing costs, increasing margins, and satisfying customers with the timely delivery of quality products.

-For all of the operational improvements that SFES delivers, it is the transformation of the shop floor into a touchpoint for extraordinary customer service that is of greater long-term value to the business.
+For all of the operational improvements that SFES delivers, it is the transformation of the shop floor into a touchpoint for extraordinary customer service that is the greatest long-term value to the business.

 If you want to know more about the benefits of SFES and how it can help manufacturers like you track resources, improve operations, and enhance customer satisfaction, please contact us here.